flexi-framework/flexi/doc/userguide/010_gettingstarted.md

 ## Installation

 ### Prerequisites
 **FLEXI** has been tested for various Linux distributions.
-This includes Ubuntu 14.04 LTS, 16.04 LTS and 18.04 LTS, OpenSUSE 42.1 and CentOS 7. \label{missing:prerequisites_not_finalized}
+This includes Ubuntu 14.04 LTS, 16.04 LTS and 18.04 LTS, OpenSUSE 42.1 and CentOS 7.
 The suggested packages in this section can of course be replaced by self compiled versions.

 The required packages for the Ubuntu Linux distributions are listed in table \ref{tab:installation_prereqs_ubuntu}.
 Under Ubuntu, they can be obtained using the apt environment: